 Where To Stay In Porto For Tourists?

-While this question largely depends on your take on the word tourist, I’m going to go with the broadest meaning of the word, which leads me to recommend Lordelo Do Ouro as the ideal place to stay.
+While this question largely depends on your take on the word tourist, I’m going to go with the broadest meaning of the word, which leads me to recommend Lordelo Do Ouro as the ideal area to stay.

-Located an equal distance between the city centre and the beaches, it gives you the perfect opportunity to balance relaxing on the beach, partying in the bars and taking in some history and culture, all in one trip.
+Located an equal walking distance between the city centre and the beaches, it gives you the perfect opportunity to balance relaxing on the beach, partying in the bars and taking in some history and culture, all in one trip.

 The HF Ipanema Park is an ideal choice.
 A 5-star hotel, with an 8.4/10 rating on booking.com and located right in the middle of the district, it perfectly balances luxury and location, to complete the all round stay you’re looking for.